 We can assume that he has actually earned double that, considering the money he got from sponsors.

-With a Career High ranking of #7, actually still inside the top 50, he would be one of last players you could associate to match fixing.
+With a Career High ranking of #7, actually still inside the top 50, he would be one of the last players you could associate to match-fixing.

 Of course there is not any proof: no SMS, no Skype conversations, no money transactions etc… so I would let the odds speak.
 As I wrote here we need more and more media to underline suspicious matches, otherwise the Tennis Integrity Unit will just keep catching little fishes.

 First of all, for the audience not used to the gambling world, you have to know that generally, bookmakers allows bigger bets in the proximity of the event start.
 They do this because they can always make mistakes when they put early odds but when the match is about to start the market is supposed to be stable and less risky for them.

 For those unfamiliar with gambling, there are plenty of online casinos offering you to get started with just a $1 deposit.

 Another important factor is this: if a player is supposed to win a match, he is always supposed to win the first set also.
 Money Line (winner of the match) odds and 1st set odds are always very similar, but the 1st set odds are closer because on the distance of one set the difference between two players is minor.

 The final thing to remember, for those unfamiliar with gambling: the line moves based on how the match is being bet.
 If most of the money is coming in on one player, his odds will get lower.
 The bookies don’t make money based on predicting who wins the match or most fans predicting wrong.
 They want every match to be bet 50/50.
 That way they always win.

 Last but not least, if you don’t consider exchange markets as Betfair, one of the biggest bookmakers online is surely Pinnacle Sports, which allows great limits on tennis betting.

 During the last US Open, we could see very strange odds in the first round match of Tommy Haas vs Fernando Verdasco.